rwxrob/notes/Cycling/Carbs burned per watt per hour.md

 | 250       | 900           | 80%                   | 720          | 180g             |
 | 275       | 990           | 85%                   | 841          | 210g             |
 | 300       | 1080          | 90%                   | 972          | 243g             |
 Based on these estimates it's easy so see whether eating and taking on carbs through the gut is needed.
+So with a 270 FTP 200 average watt sweet spot effort burns 252g over two hours.
+That could completely empty the liver and start into muscle glycogen as well.
+But beyond this point recovering and topping off those glycogen stores for the next day becomes harder than taking in some carb through the gut during the effort.

-Efforts typically less than 90 minutes can draw on stored glycogen and still be topped up through recovery and pre-fueling.
-The intensity dictates how much is taken from these stores. *Any* effort beyond 90 minutes should always include taking in watts through the gut in order to maintain performance or better recovery when training.
+Therefore, efforts typically less than 90 minutes can draw on stored glycogen and still be topped up through recovery and pre-fueling. *Any* effort beyond 90 minutes should always include taking in carbs through the gut in order to maintain performance or better recovery when training.
+This is where that "fueling "

 [Current FTP power zones (270 FTP)](Current%20FTP%20power%20zones%20(270%20FTP).md)